osharaki/spark-logger/README.md

 The extension acts as an alternative to the *Favorites* tab, which only allows food to be logged one at a time, and enables simultaneous logging of multiple foods.

 ## Features
-TBA
+- Simultaneous multi-entry logging
+- Live cross-checking of favorites
+    - :question:: no matching food in favorites
+    - :exclamation:: food has multiple matches in favorites
+    - :white_check_mark:: all good!
+### Upcoming
+- Specifying units
+- :white_check_mark: replaced by emoji of food

 ## Usage
 1. Visit https://www.sparkpeople.com/myspark/nutrition.asp (A Sparkpeople account is required)
-2. Select the favorites tab *(A future update will make this step unnecessary)*
+2. Select the favorites tab
 3. Click the extension icon to open the popup
-4. Enter food name followed by amount (currently only grams is supported), then hit **Enter**
+4. Enter food name followed by amount (the unit defaults to grams), then hit **Enter**
     * Multiple entries can also be pasted in (one entry per line)
     * The entry order can be changed from *name-amount* to *amount-name* by flipping the toggle switch above the text area
 5. Click the **Log entries!** button to find and log the foods in favorites